rosepark222/HW_Rcode/README.md

 <img width="798" alt="labeling" src="https://user-images.githubusercontent.com/38844805/47914244-183fec00-de5c-11e8-9d09-a04609e0bd68.png">

 Inspecting individual stroke for detecting mislabeling is a time consuming work, especially for a large data sets.
 However, valuable characteristics of each stroke can be identified during this exploratory work.
 For example, a visual inspection revealed that strokes for number '1' are typically written in the following way.
 Thus, a typical straight vertical line won't be recognized as 1.
+Red dots indicate the first 50% of points in the stroke.

 <img width="371" alt="how to write 1" src="https://user-images.githubusercontent.com/38844805/47929866-8a79f600-de87-11e8-9f4b-56ff1b87bba7.png">

-For initial training of RNN, bare minimum trace data (a set of x and y pairs) were used.
-Using bidirectional RNN helped in a big way for improving the accuracy, yet there was more room to improve.
-For this, offline feature extraction was performed after  binary images were reconstructed from each stroke data, as shown below.
-Features were extracted from reconstructed images after a set of image processing such as interpolation, and gaussian filtering to reduce the noise (see below).
+Initially, only trace data (a set of x and y pairs) were fed to RNN.
+Using bidirectional RNN was helpful for improving the classification accuracy.
+In addition, addtional offline features were extracted and used in the training.
+First, binary images were reconstructed from each stroke data, then 3x3 gaussian fileter was applied to generate gray scale images (see below).

 <img width="217" alt=" y image " src="https://user-images.githubusercontent.com/38844805/47930446-2eb06c80-de89-11e8-80a3-e0d364838223.png">

-Following the work by Marti and Bunke [2001], 13 offline features was added  to two x and y trace points.
-The image reconstruction and feature extraction were implemented using NumPy in Python because the same image reconstruction steps were required during the recognition.
-Therefore, a total of 15 features for each original stroke were paired with appropriate labels for the RNN training.
-Reconstructed images in text format were also efficient for visual checking of the data.
-Incorrect labelings were identified and removed from the training data set.
+Gray scale images were digitized and 13 features were extracted following Marti and Bunke [2001].
+The image reconstruction and feature extraction were implemented in Python because the same feature extraction logic must be used in the deployment.
+A total of 15 features (2 trace + 13 offline features) for each trace point were paired with appropriate label for the RNN training.
+Reconstructed images are in plain text format and relatively easier for visual examiniation of the data.
+Incorrect labels are corrected and poorly written strokes were removed from the training data set.

+Please see https://github.com/rosepark222/HW_symbol_learn  for more detail about RNN training.

 ## Reference

 Marti, U. V., & Bunke, H. (2001).
 Using a statistical language model to improve the performance of an HMM-based cursive handwriting recognition system.
 International journal of Pattern Recognition and Artificial intelligence, 15(01), 65-90.

-Goto https://github.com/rosepark222/HW_symbol_learn  for more reading about RNN training.